liuzhe0223/params/README.md

 #### Getting JSON data from a request

-To get data from JSON payloads, simply use the `json:` struct tags instead of `form:`.
+To get data from JSON payloads, simply use the `json:` struct tags instead of `params:`.
 Pro Tip: Use [JSON-to-Go](http://mholt.github.io/json-to-go/) to correctly convert JSON to a Go type definition.
 It's useful if you're new to this or the structure is large/complex.